Color, 1983, 83 mins. 35 secs.

-Among the biggest surprises here is the participation of Firth, an actor riding high at the time after Broadway successes like Amadeus and Equus (and now seen on one of the best British TV series ever, Spooks, better known to Yanks as MI-5).
-Fortunately he contributes a fascinating video interview on the DVD to explain a bit about his career choices at the time (he turned down a lot of Hollywood projects, a decision about which he now feels conflicted) and his interest in the source material and director Dehlavi, who largely improvised the film around a framework of concepts to which he'd been exposed since childhood.
-These influences are explained further in an interview with the director, who admits in retrospect he might have been better following his true love of painting and expounds upon some of the magical ideas he wanted to explore with this film.
+Among the biggest surprises on the label's 2009 DVD is the participation of Firth, an actor riding high at the time after Broadway successes like Amadeus and Equus (and later seen on the excellent TV series Spooks, better known to Yanks as MI-5).
+Fortunately he contributes a fascinating video interview (12m24s) on the DVD to explain a bit about his career choices at the time (he turned down a lot of Hollywood projects, a decision about which he now feels conflicted) and his interest in the source material and director Dehlavi, who largely improvised the film around a framework of concepts to which he'd been exposed since childhood.
+These influences are explained further in an interview with the director, who admits in retrospect he might have been better following his true love of painting and expounds upon some of the magical ideas he wanted to explore wit4h this film.
 The challenges of shooting in Turkey (particularly the covert filming of some of the more unclothed sequences) also provides several anecdotal highlights.
 Last up is actor Shaban (who plays "The Silent One," a mysterious dervish) who talks more about his career and the basic outline of the plot as it was originally presented.
 Pete Tombs contributes another outstanding, illuminating set of notes about the film (you really might want to read them before viewing the feature) and a dupey '80s Vidmark trailer used to promote the tape release.
-As for the transfer of the film itself, it's a sensational upgrade from the scare prior releases and finally does justice to the rich, often startling visuals, ranging from arid mountains and richly-textured caves to glistening ice formations.
-Even if you've tried to approach this film in the past and found it daunting, this DVD finally offers a chance to experience it the way it was meant to be seen.
+As for the transfer of the film itself, it's a sensational upgrade from the scarce prior releases and finally does justice to the rich, often startling visuals, ranging from arid mountains and richly-textured caves to glistening ice formations.